AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ## 4. Engineering Factor

 The whole physical structure of the robot was completely designed and manufactured by the team out of LEGO® Technic.
 While there are standard off-the-shelf electrical components such as motors and sensors for the robot's functionality, the robot's design remains unique, embodying innovative features that set it apart from typical robots.
+Here are such features:

+### 4.1 Rotating Camera & Distance Sensor

 In order to maximize the functionality of the camera and distance sensor, the robot is equipped with a SPIKE™ Large Motor that allows these sensors to rotate for approximately 135° in both directions starting from the middle.
-This rotating capability enables the sensors to capture a wider view of the robot's surroundings, enhancing the robot's ability to detect and navigate through obstacles and the whole game field.
+This rotating capability enables these two (2) sensors to capture a wider view of the robot's surroundings, enhancing the robot's ability to detect and navigate through obstacles and the whole game field.
+The team developed this feature since the limited ports of the SPIKE™ Large Hub cannot provide room for more sensors around the robot.
+This motor serves as a helpful tool in the detection of the walls, obstacles, and overall surroundings of the robot while it is in the game field.

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/4.0.1.png?">